Topological Superconducting States and Quasiparticle Transport on Kagome Lattice: ANALYSIS AND RESULTS WITHOUT SOC

-As Eq.\ref{formula.thermal hall} states, thermal Hall conductivity depends on Berry curvature.
+As Eq. (\ref{formula.thermal hall}) states, thermal Hall conductivity depends on Berry curvature.
 Due to the Fermi-Dirac distribution, the low temperature portion of the thermal Hall conductivity curve is primarily determined by the highest occupied band, which is the band closest to zero energy.
-Therefore, we calculated the Berry curvatures of the highest occupied band (shown in Fig.\ref{fig.Berry13_S_30_3_10}-\ref{fig.Berry13_Dm_30_3_10}) and the thermal Hall conductivity curves (shown in Fig. \ref{fig.SC_30_3_10}).
-The qualitative differences in the curves make it easy to distinguish between different pairing symmetry states, which can be inferred from the Berry curvatures of the highest band.
-The thermal Hall conductivity of the s-wave pairing state, represented by the red curve, is nearly zero near $ 0K $ and gradually increases with temperature, while that of the d+id-wave pairing state, represented by the blue curve, increases rapidly.
-On the other hand, the thermal Hall conductivity of the d-id-wave pairing state, represented by the green curve, decreases to a negative value as the temperature increases.
-Although all three types of SC pairing symmetry states have non-zero Berry curvature at the $ K $ and $ M $ points, they are almost identical at these points.
-The primary difference between these three states is the ring-like region around the $ \Gamma $ point, which we have explained arises from different topological superconducting states.
+Therefore we calculated the Berry curvatures of the highest occupied band [shown in Fig.\ref{fig.Berry13_S_30_3_10}-\ref{fig.Berry13_Dm_30_3_10}] and the thermal Hall conductivity curves [shown in Fig. \ref{fig.SC_30_3_10}].
+The qualitative differences in the curves make it easy to distinguish among different pairing symmetry states, which can be inferred from the Berry curvatures of the highest band.
+The thermal Hall conductivity of the $ s $-wave pairing state, represented by the red curve, is nearly zero near $ 0K $ and gradually increases with temperature, while that of the $ d $+i$ d $-wave pairing state, represented by the blue curve, increases rapidly near $ 0K $.
+On the other hand, the thermal Hall conductivity of the $ d $-i$ d $-wave pairing state, represented by the green curve, decreases to a negative value as the temperature increases.
+Although all three types of SC pairing symmetry states have nonzero Berry curvature at the K and M points, they are almost identical at these points.
+The primary difference among these three states is the ringlike region around the $\Gamma$ point, which we have explained arises from different topological superconducting states.

-Therefore, different superconducting states can be qualitatively distinguished by examining the thermal Hall conductivity curves since different pairing symmetry SC states contribute different topological properties, or more precisely, different Berry curvature in the ring-like region around the $ \Gamma $ point.
+Therefore different superconducting states can be qualitatively distinguished by examining the thermal Hall conductivity curves since different pairing symmetry SC states contribute different topological properties, or more precisely, different Berry curvature in the ringlike region around the $ \Gamma $ point.